zhmur-dev/SpeechTherapyBots/README.md

-# Telegram и VK-боты для проекта «Привет, Логопед!»
+# SpeechTherapyBots
-Кастомизируемые чат-боты в Telegram и VK, связанные через единый бэкенд с админ-панелью.
+Initially developed for mobile app "Privet, Logoped!" within a hackathon, **SpeechTherapyBots** are heavily customizable bots for Telegram and VK interconnected with Django admin panel via universal backend.

-## Функциональные цели проекта
+## Initial project goals
-Создать чат-боты в VK и Telegram с целью увеличения количества продаж через помощь и информирование пользователей, а также для оптимизации работы автора проекта.
+Create chatbots for Telegram and VK to improve sales, providing users with better support and information, and arrange the workflow of product owner in a more efficient manner.

-## Основные возможности
+## Main features
-* Настраиваемое через админ-панель меню ботов под разные роли пользоваталей.
+* Bot menu, that is customizable via admin panel for different user roles.
-* Информационные кнопки: выдача текстов, ссылок и файлов.
+* Info buttons: automatic issue of texts, links and files.
-* Возможность создавать вложенные меню.
+* Possibility to create nested menus.
-* Связь с администраторами.
+* Direct contact to administrators.
-* Админ-функционал в ботах для оперативных ответов на вопросы и блокировку пользователей.
+* Admin features within the bots: answering user questions, blocking users.
-* Админ-панель для ответов на большое количество вопросов и управление проектом.
+* Admin panel with the possibility to answer several questions, and for general administration purposes.

-## Достигнутые требования
+## Achieved goals
-* Админ-панель с настраиваемыми меню под разные роли.
+* Admin panel with customizable menus for different roles.
-* Навигация по меню.
+* Menu navigation.
-* Информационные кнопки: выдача текстов и файлов.
+* Info buttons: automatic issue of texts and files.
-* Вопросы пользователей администраторам.
+* User questions to administrators.
-* Полная интернационализация.
+* Fully international release.
-* Ответы администраторов пользователям (не более 1 администратора одновременно).
+* Admin answering interface (not more than 1 admin at a time).
-* Рассылка ответов пользователям (только Telegram).
+* Issue of answers to users (currently only in Telegram).
-* Подписка на рассылку (Telegram — частично).
+* Subscriptions (Telegram — partially).
-* Смена роли пользователя (только VK).
+* Change user role (currently only in VK).
-* Минимальная система логирования ошибок.
+* Minimal errors logging system.

-## Структура проекта
+## Project structure
-* `/infra` — Директория с файлами для деплоя на сервер.
+* `/infra` — Directory with the files for server deploy.
-* `/backend` — Основная директория со стандартной структурой django-проекта.
+* `/backend` — Main directory with Django project structure.

-Файлы с настройками:
+Settings:
-* `/backend/settings.py` — Основные настройки.
+* `/backend/settings.py` — Main settings.
-* `/core/localization.py` — Все тексты локализации.
+* `/core/localization.py` — Localization literals.

-## Технологии
+## Stack
 * Python 3.11
 * Django 4.2
 * python-telegram-bot 13.7